kevinddchen/project-euler/README.md

 Note that `python` must point to Python 3.
 The only eternal package used is numpy, although only rarely for matrix manipulations.

-[EulerSolutions.pdf](EulerSolutions.pdf)  contains write-ups for problems that are can be solved by hand or are interesting.
+[EulerSolutions.pdf](EulerSolutions.pdf)  contains write-ups for problems that can be solved by hand.